SanzharBissenali/MyGarden/content/Physics, Electricity and Magnetism/Electrostatics. Charges, Energy and Fields.md

 If we have two charges $q_1, q_2$ , then the interaction between them is described by Coulomb's law.

 $$
 \textbf{F}_2 = \frac{q_1q_2}{4\pi\epsilon_0r^2}\cdot \hat{r_{12}}
+$$

-$$where the unit vector is pointed from $q_1$ to $q_2$.
+where the unit vector is pointed from $q_1$ to $q_2$.
 One of the foundational observations is that Coulomb's law is additive, which means that no matter how many charges we have in our system we can use Coulomb's law to calculate the interaction between them.
 If we have 3 charges ($q_1, q_2, q_3$), what is the force on $q_3$ (1)?
 The additivity of Coulomb's law leads to **Superposition** principle.

 #### Energy
 ---